melezhik/swat/intro.md

 ```

 The code above is example of so called swat hook - a code snippet you could define to be running before a route get requested.
-As we said before.
-We call POST /login before calling main route - GET /restricted/zone , which make it possible to access restricted resource as we already have our session enabled via cookies get received after successful authentication:
+As we said before we call POST /login request before calling main route - GET /restricted/zone , which result in session data stored as cookie and make it possible access restricted resource:

 ```
 vagrant@Debian-jessie-amd64-netboot:~/projects/myapp2/swat$ test_file=restricted/zone/00.GET.t swat ./ 127.0.0.1:3000